 Cool facts on just about everything

 Scientists have finally created metallic hydrogen!
-Using two artificial diamonds with flat bottoms, they squeezed super-cooled hydrogen to 500 GPa (5 millions times atmospheric pressure).
-Observations with lasers suggest that the gaseous hydrogen has solidified to a metal as shiny as aluminum.
+Using two artificial diamonds with flat bottoms, they squeezed super-cooled hydrogen to 500 GPa (5 million times atmospheric pressure).
+Observations with lasers suggest that the gaseous hydrogen has solidified to a metal as shiny as aluminium.

 Bright Guy hosts hundreds of facts on just about everything!
 Our organization's goal is to instill curiosity amongst our visitors and encourage further research and learning.
 Please feel free to contact us if you have any questions, concerns, comments or facts of your own!

 Bright Guy, a subsidiary of BB Educational Resources, is a not-for-profit organization.
 While we endeavour to validate all facts we receive, this process is not without flaws.
 We are not responsible for any errors contained on the pages of our site.
 If you find something you wish corrected, please go to Contact Us and we will happily rectify the problem.